developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ## Transaction Step Level

-This section describes Managed Configurations that allow an Administrator using an EMM to define the configuration to be performed as part of a step within a transaction, to describe the step, and to define how errors that occur during the step is handled.
+This section describes Managed Configurations that allow an Administrator using an EMM to define the configuration  performed as part of a step within a transaction, to describe the step, and to define how errors that occur during the step is handled.

 ### Transaction Step Explanation
 Used to specify optional explanatory text that describes the purpose or intended behavior of a transaction step.